Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 Whale Swimming in Tongatapu

 Tongatapu is the main island of Tonga and the island that most visitors arrive at, making it the cheapest destination to get to.
-The whale swimming here is excellent with only a handful of operators (and only two for the upcoming whale season) who work together to make sure each boat gets a fair amount of time with the whales while taking whale swimming regulations seriously.
+The whale swimming here is excellent with a tiny number of operators who, as we discovered on our latest trip, take whale swimming regulations seriously.
 The whale tours here range from affordable to mid-range in price compared to elsewhere in Tonga.
+Compare tour operators in the 5 Best Whale Swim Tours in Tongatapu & Nuku’alofa.

 Whale Swimming in Ha’apai

-While a little more expensive to get to than the previous two island groups, Ha’apai is where you’ll find some of your most idyllic islands in Tonga complete with turquoise waters and sandy beaches.
-Again, there is a small number of operators using a large area of ocean, where operators have a good reputation for having an eco-friendly approach to the whales.
+While a little more expensive to get to than the previous two island groups, Ha’apai is where you’ll find some of your most idyllic islands in Tonga, complete with turquoise waters and sandy beaches.
+Again, there is a small number of operators using a large area of the ocean, and operators have a good reputation for having an eco-friendly approach to the whales.
 The waters here are typically calmer than in other island groups, but the whale season is slightly shorter than the islands in the south.
+See your tour offering in the 5 Best Whale Swim Tours in Ha’apai.

 Whale Swimming in Vava’u

 Finally, Vava’u is the most popular destination when it comes to whale swimming in Tonga.
-It has up to 15 operators, giving you plenty of choices.
-There have been concerns, however, over some of the operators disregarding whale swimming regulations, which you can learn more about in our whale swimming safety guide.
-The tours here are amongst some of the most expensive and the whale season is slightly shorter than elsewhere in Tonga.
-On the bright side, Vava’u often has some of the calmest waters for a more comfortable whale swimming experience.
+It has around 30 operators, giving you plenty of options.
+There have been concerns, however, over some of the operators disregarding whale swimming regulations, which you can learn more about in our guide, Is it Safe to Swim with Whales in Tonga?
+The tours here are amongst some of the most expensive, and the whale season is slightly shorter than elsewhere in Tonga.
+On the bright side, Vava’u has some idyllic island resorts offering whale swimming tours should you want the complete South Pacific package – see the 10 Best Resorts for Whale Swimming in Tonga for more details, as well as theĀ 10 Best Whale Swim Tours in Vava’u for the most ethical picks.

 The Guide to Whale Swimming in Tonga(c) tongapocketguide.com